Understanding your website visitors through personas

 Logical

-A logical persona is meticulous, methodical and detail-oriented.
+A logical persona is meticulous, methodical, and detail-oriented.

 When a visitor of a logical nature enters your site, she searches for every single detail of your product and services.
 She also expects your site to offer answers in a logical, systematic, and easy-to-locate fashion.

 Someone who is logical is going to research your product or service longer, reading and looking for information about it more than others.
-The purchasing decision for logical personas comes as a result of researching, shopping around, getting to know more of your and your competitors’ offers.
+The purchasing decision for logical personas comes as a result of researching, shopping around, and getting to know more of your and your competitors’ offers.

-How to address logical personas?
+How do you address logical personas?

 When targeting a logical persona, your site should: